material-components/material-components-web/packages/mdc-textfield/README.md

 `mdc-text-field` | Mandatory
-`mdc-text-field--upgraded` | Indicates the text field is upgraded, normally by JavaScript `mdc-text-field--box` | Styles the text field as a box text field `mdc-text-field--fullwidth` | Styles the text field as a full width text field `mdc-text-field--textarea` | Indicates the text field is a `<textarea>` `mdc-text-field--disabled` | Styles the text field as a disabled text field
+`mdc-text-field--upgraded` | Indicates the text field is upgraded, normally by JavaScript `mdc-text-field--box` | Styles the text field as a box text field `mdc-text-field--outlined` | Styles the text field as an outlined text field `mdc-text-field--fullwidth` | Styles the text field as a full width text field `mdc-text-field--textarea` | Indicates the text field is a `<textarea>` `mdc-text-field--disabled` | Styles the text field as a disabled text field